 Note: (It will start to look like yogurt after 8 to 12 hours, but I always give it 15 hours to allow more beneficial bacteria to grow and give it more of a yogurt tang).

 There is only a few ways that you can mess up this yogurt, the main way is to use the wrong soy milk.
 There are so many kinds out there it will make your head spin.
 However, there are only a few that actually work to make vegan soy yogurt.
 You MUST use the ones that only have soybeans and water, any added sugar or vanilla will ruin your yogurt!
 I like the Trader Joe’s brand, but Westsoy also makes a plain variety that works well too.

 At first, I was intimidated by the yogurt starter, but it turns out that you don’t need anything fancy.
 You can just use any probiotic that comes in a capsule that pulls apart to sprinkle the contents into the soy milk.
 (I use a general acidophilus probiotic with 2.4 billion CFUs per serving that comes in a vegan gel cap).

-You will only need 5 of these capsules in 4 cups of soy milk the first time you make your yogurt, then save ½ cup of yogurt to use as your starter and you won’t need the probiotic again unless your starter stops working.
+Only 5 of these capsules are needed to put in 4 cups of soy milk the first time you make your yogurt, then save ½ cup of yogurt to use as your starter and you won’t need the probiotic again unless your starter stops working.
 (Starter typically lasts a few months.
 Don’t use if it changes color or starts to smell funny).

 Your first batch of yogurt will come out okay, but not great.
 Don’t worry, this is normal.
 It is only after you save your starter and make another batch or two, your yogurt will start to taste amazing!
 I have been using the same starter for months now and it just keeps getting firmer and tasting better with each batch.

 After your yogurt has finished, allow it to cool to room temperature and use a large flat spoon to remove any liquid that has formed at the top, then transfer it to containers with a good seal.